Red Clay State Historic Park: Cherokee history

 Before the arrival of the first European settlers, the area was inhabited by the Cherokees, an Iroquoian-speaking people believed to have migrated south from the Great Lakes area, where other Iroquoian tribes arose.
 Their territory encompassed parts of present-day western North Carolina, western South Carolina, East Tennessee, northern Georgia, and northern Alabama.
 The Cherokee peoples in Tennessee were known by European settlers as Overhill Cherokee because they lived west of the Blue Ridge Mountains.
-In the late 18th and early 19th centuries, the Cherokees organized a national government modeled on the United States Constitution, and were recognized by European Americans as one of the Five Civilized Tribes.
-After the Hiwassee Purchase of 1819, in which the Cherokees ceded their lands between the Hiwassee and Little Tennessee rivers to the federal government, the Indian Agency was moved to the site of present-day Charleston along the Hiwassee in 1821, which is located approximately 23 mi northeast of Red Clay.
+In the late 18th and early 19th centuries, the Cherokees organized a national government modeled on the United States Constitution and were recognized by European Americans as one of the Five Civilized Tribes.
+After the Hiwassee Purchase of 1819, in which the Cherokees ceded their lands between the Hiwassee and Little Tennessee rivers to the federal government, the Indian Agency—the official liaison between the U.S. government and the Cherokee Nation—was moved to the site of present-day Charleston along the Hiwassee in 1821, which is located approximately 23 mi northeast of Red Clay.
 In anticipation of a forced removal of the Cherokees by the federal government, White settlers began rapidly moving into the area.

 Between 1827 and 1831, Georgia legislators passed a series of laws that prohibited the Cherokees from holding public meetings and nullified all Cherokee laws within their borders.
 In 1830, the federal government passed the Indian Removal Act, which authorized then-President Andrew Jackson to negotiate removal treaties with Native American tribes in the Southeastern United States.
-As a result of these actions, the Cherokees began to vacate their capital of New Echota, with the council temporarily meeting in Chattooga in Alabama in 1831.
+As a result of these actions, the Cherokees began to vacate their capital of New Echota, with the council temporarily meeting in Chattooga, Alabama in 1831.
 The following year, the Cherokee Nation permanently moved the seat of their government to Red Clay due to the site's central location and the abundant water source from the Blue Hole Spring, which they considered sacred.
 By 1836, the site had grown to include 91 log buildings.